psi1703/RaspberryPi/README.md

 1. Prepare the Raspberry Pi in the lab.
 2. Make sure the Pi has Internet access.
 3. Clone or update the `pi-3-4-5` branch.
+4. Confirm required dashboard source files exist in the repo.
-4. Run the installer for the `pi-3-4-5` profile.
+5. Run the installer for the `pi-3-4-5` profile.
-5. Run installer sanity checks.
+6. Run installer sanity checks.
-6. Prepare the Debian package cache.
+7. Prepare the Debian package cache.
-7. Install the required modules.
+8. Install the required modules.
-8. Allow dashboard assets to be downloaded or built once during lab setup.
+9. Allow dashboard assets and npm dependencies to be downloaded or built once during lab setup.
-9. Reboot if required.
+10. Reboot if required.
-10. Verify all required services.
+11. Verify all required services.
-11. Test role-based startup.
+12. Test role-based startup.
+13. Test uninstall behavior for at least one module.
+14. Test offline or field rerun behavior if required.
-12. Run field diagnostics.
+15. Run field diagnostics.
-13. Deploy the prepared device in the field.
+16. Deploy the prepared device in the field.

 All required packages and first-time dashboard assets should be installed or cached during lab preparation.